sgross-emlix/angerona.nvim/README.md

 A new buffer will be shown with issue subject on the first line and the description after a black line.

+## Update Ticket

+First get the issue buffer as described in `Read Ticket`.
+Then make your changes and call

+`:RedmineUpdateTicket`